Midjourney prompt: tiny fishing boat in an ocean, storm, lightning, dark clouds, big waves.

 Great article!
 Well observed and clearly properly experienced in the real world!

-Jazzy Quest14 about 1 year ago
+Jazzy Quest14 almost 2 years ago

 Great article.
 I'm going to use this to frame a conversation in the coming week!

-Alon Rozen about 1 year ago
+Alon Rozen over 1 year ago

 Wonderful article - the helicopter view is perfect, the zoom in is great contextualization, the metaphors are memorable and the visuals really help to capture the essential with a minimum of words.
 Simple, effective, memorable, actionable, what's not to like?!